A Hamiltonian approach for point vortices on non-orientable surfaces: Vortex motion on a M obius band

 Thus, when $y_1\to +\infty, \ y_2\to-\infty $, $\int\limits_0^T\dot{x}_{1}\mathrm{d}t\to -\frac{2\pi\left(2\Gamma_2 - \Gamma_1\right)}{\Gamma_1 - \Gamma_2}$ and $\int\limits_0^T\dot{x}_{2}\mathrm{d}t\to -\frac{2\pi\Gamma_2}{\Gamma_1 - \Gamma_2}$, at least one of which is not equal to 0. \end{proof}

-Thus, for Regions I and II the integral $\int\limits_0^T \dot{x}_1 \ \mathrm{d}t $ will almost never be a rational multiplie of $\pi$, and the motion will consist of rotation around each other and translating around the cylinder.
+Thus, for Regions I and II the integral $\int\limits_0^T \dot{x}_1 \ \mathrm{d}t $ will almost never be a rational multiple of $\pi$, and the motion will consist of rotation around each other and translating around the cylinder.